The first event in the Rural Conversations Series was held in NUIG on 8 November. The report and podcast from the event are now available.

 Rural Conversations was a series of three stakeholder roundtable events produced in collaboration with the Department of Rural and Community Development.
 The series provided a discussion forum for rural development stakeholders and took place in three cluster regions: the west, the north-east and the south-east.
 The three separate themes discussed at the individual cluster venues were economic development, social cohesion, and sustainable rural communities.

 Each conversation stimulated suggestions from a variety of rural, regional and national stakeholders attending the conversations.
 Each event was audio recorded a rapporteur’s report was published with the findings and suggestion which will be used to help inform rural policy.
-The podcasts and reports which are published currently are available via the links below.
+Podcasts and reports for the individual conversations are available via the links below.
+The collated reports are available here.